 Viking Age Icelandic society is fascinating to read about today due to its uniqueness and the fact that a striking proportion of our knowledge of Viking Age society in general comes from the proud record-keepers and storytellers among the Icelanders of subsequent generations.
 Jesse Byock’s Viking Age Iceland is a stellar introduction to this captivating slice of Norse history.
 Click here to view or buy Viking Age Iceland at Amazon.

 10. The Viking World, edited by Stefan Brink and Neil Price

 The previous books on this list are all written for a general audience.
 Stefan Brink and Neil Price’s The Viking World (not to be confused with James Graham-Campbell’s book of the same name, #3 above), however, is written by academics for an academic audience.

 At 49 chapters and 674 pages, this book is about as comprehensive an overview of the Viking Age as you can fit between a single front and back cover.
 Each chapter of the book is a semi-standalone essay written by an expert in that particular niche, which means that each chapter presents cutting-edge research on its particular subject matter.

 Quite frankly, this book will be too formidable for most readers.
 But for those who are looking to research the topic in serious depth, this volume is indispensable.
-Click here to view or buy The Viking World at Amazon, where it’s discounted 20% from its list price.
+Click here to view or buy The Viking World at Amazon.

 If you’ve found this list to be helpful, you might also be interested in these other guides of mine: